gluck/node-git-rest-api/README.md

   } ... ]
 ```

+## Frontend

+You can use this service from the [git-grep-client](https://github.com/Ullink/git-grep-client) React UI.

 ## Install

 You can run it manually using `npm run start`, or use [forever](https://www.npmjs.com/package/forever) to keep it running.